Woodson Sanitary Relief (12300)

 What is the timeline?

 This is the current tentative project schedule.
 This is subject to change based on a variety of factors, including weather.

-- Estimated construction start date: Winter 2024*
+- Estimated construction start: Spring 2024

-- Estimated construction duration: Approximately 21 months
+- Estimated construction duration: 21 months

-MSD does not anticipate sewer service or other utility services being disrupted during this project.
+MSD does not anticipate other utility services being disrupted during this project.
 We will work with Missouri One Call to locate utilities before beginning construction.
 Occasionally, the contractor may run into utilities that were not located by Missouri One Call which could result in temporary utility disruptions.
 If this happens, MSD will work with the utility to restore service as quickly as possible.

 Trees may need to be removed to construct parts of this project.
 If there are good options to avoid removing trees, MSD will make every attempt to do that.
 Property owners with trees that will need to be removed that are not located in already existing easements will have been compensated for the removal through the easement acquisition process.

 In general, District policy is to restore affected areas to the same or better conditions than before the project.
 Streets that are disturbed through this project will be replaced and repaved with similar material.
 The project’s restoration will meet all local and District requirements.